ra1u/redis-dart/README.md

       //body of CAS
     });`

-Failure happens if watched key is modified out of transaction and handler is repeted untill command succeed.
+Failure happens if watched key is modified out of transaction.
+When this happens handler is called until final transaction completes.
- 'multiAndExec' is used to complete transation.
+ `multiAndExec` is used to complete transation.
 Method takes handler where argument is `Transaction`.

 For example: